 Dirty Dozen Brass Band + Nathan & The Zydeco Cha Chas

-In accordance with local guidelines: Until further notice, masks are required to be worn at all times for attendees, regardless of vaccination status, except while actively eating or drinking.
+Guests are required to wear masks except while eating or drinking.
 All Brooklyn Bowl staff are fully vaccinated and must wear masks while inside the venue.

 The Dirty Dozen Brass Band

 Gregory Davis - Trumpet/Vocals

 Kirk Joseph - Sousaphone